SWimplifyDev/SWimplifyDev/README.md

-# Welcome to Swimplify’s GitHub Repository 🌐
+# Welcome to SWimplify’s GitHub Repository 🌐

-At **Swimplify**, we’re passionate about contributing to the open-source community and sharing the software we develop.
+At **SWimplify**, we’re passionate about contributing to the open-source community and sharing the software we develop.
 This repository is dedicated to providing resources, tools, and projects that support new and experienced developers alike, as we firmly believe in the power of open knowledge.

 Our repository showcases a variety of codebases, from utility tools to full-fledged applications, created to inspire and assist those who want to learn, improve their skills, or collaborate.
 Our projects reflect our commitment to simplicity and clarity, as we believe in the principle that **"simple and clean is better."**